MichaIng/DietPi-Docs/docs/software/home_automation.md

 === "Initial install and access"

+    !!! info "Automate install of additional dependencies" Some integrations may require additional APT and/or Python dependencies.
+The latter are usually installed ondemand by the Home Assistant core, when installing or accessing the integration, but APT packages need to be installed manually.
+	This can be automated with two `dietpi.txt` settings: `SOFTWARE_HOMEASSISTANT_APT_DEPS` and `SOFTWARE_HOMEASSISTANT_PIP_DEPS`

-    !!! info "Long installation duration"
+    !!! warning "Long installation duration"
-        The install process on slower SBC models can take a very long time, up to 2 hours, hence take a coffee, find some other activity and check back once in a while.
-It will show Installing Python-3.x.x... a very long time.
+        The install process on slower SBC models can take a up to 2 hours, hence take a coffee, find some other activity and check back once in a while.
+It will show "Installing Python-3.x.x..." a very long time.
         If you want to see processing details, run `htop` on a dedicated terminal or SSH session to watch Python build process live.

     After `dietpi-software` has finished and the service starts the first time, please go through the following steps manually: